-Please note that for reporting Scope 3 emissions associated with the consumption of purchased electricity, the Well to Tank (WTT) emission factors are required.
-However, these factors are not currently included in this product.
+Please note that for reporting Scope 3 emissions associated with the consumption of purchased electricity, the life cycle upstream emission factors are required.
+These factors will be amended to this database following the release of the pilot database called IEA Life Cycle Upstream Emission Factors in the following weeks.